Disney to cover abortion travel costs for workers, letter indicates

-(WFLA) — The Walt Disney Company will reportedly cover travel expenses to provide abortions to employees living in states that do not legally allow them.
+The Walt Disney Company will reportedly cover travel expenses to provide abortions to employees living in states that do not legally allow them, KTLA sister station WFLA reported.
 Multiple companies have announced similar plans to their workers following the news that the U.S. Supreme Court has overturned Roe v.
 Wade.

 A letter was circulated online showing an internal memo sent to Disney employees which confirmed that health care coverage would include providing care to employees “who may be unable to access care in one location” and ensuring that they have “affordable coverage for receiving similar levels of care in another location.”